Zaneham/Flow-matic/README.md

 ## License

-Part of the Hopper Project - Preserving Grace Hopper's Legacy.
+Part of the Ian index and Hopper project - Preserving Grace Hopper's Legacy.

 ---